 You’re More Likely to Get Pulled Over When Sick

 Just like operating a vehicle with a migraine, driving while sick can be dangerous even without taking cold medications.
-One study found that driving with a cold affects your ability to safely operate a vehicle as much as 8 shots of whiskey.
-Sick drivers have slower reaction times, break more suddenly and frequently, pay less attention to other cars, and drive more erratically.
+A 2012 study by British Insurance company Young Marmalade found that driving with a cold affects your ability to safely operate a vehicle as much as 8 shots of whiskey.
+Sick drivers have slower reaction times, brake more suddenly and frequently, pay less attention to other cars, and drive more erratically.
 Symptoms such as sneezing and coughing can cause you to shake, force you to close your eyes, and may cause your eyes to water.
-A high temperature can make someone delirious or cause seizures, either of which could easily cause a car accident.
+The Mayo Clinic states that a high temperature can make someone delirious or cause seizures, either of which could easily cause a car accident.

 Fevers Aren’t the Only Reason for Body Temperature Changes